River Café, Hammersmith

 The restaurant can seat 120 people, there is a self service option to take away to sit in the park or there’s a terrace that can accommodate 120 for private parties.

 The Ritz Restaurant is widely thought of as one of the most beautiful grand dining rooms in the world, but a little known fact is that the restaurant also has a secluded terrace with views on to Green Park.

 Guests can combine the grandeur of The Ritz with a beautiful outdoor dining option in central London.

 The Albion, Islington

-In the summer months, the outdoor barbeque is a real draw, as well as the whole roast suckling pig for 10 to share, making this one of the Best Alfresco Restaurants in London
+In the summer months, the outdoor barbecue is a real draw, as well as the whole roast suckling pig for 10 to share, making this one of the best restaurants for outdoor dining in London.

 Known for its brunch menu and excellent coffee, Caravan is a relaxed and effortlessly cool restaurant on Exmouth Market in Clerkenwell.
 If you can’t secure one of the tables outside, the open windows and doors will make you feel like you’re outside, even when you’re not.